 Have the heating system (including chimneys and vents) inspected and serviced annually.

 Follow manufacturer's directions for safe operation.

 Examine vents and chimneys regularly for improper connections, visible rust or stains.

-Notice problems that could indicate improper appliance operation:
+- Notice problems that could indicate improper appliance operation, such as:

 MUST MEET THE REQUIREMENTS OF UL 2034

 Never burn charcoal indoors or in a garage.